Me with the beings I tend on a daily basis (and who also tend me).

 Hi!
 I’m Ryan.

 I’m a parent, educator, writer and consultant based in Massachusetts, U.S.A.
-I’m fiercely protective of my fellow caregivers, and want to see us break free of burnout and to live happier, healthier, more liberated lives.
+I’m fiercely protective of my fellow caregivers.
+I want to see us break free of burnout and to live happier, healthier, more liberated lives.

-In this newsletter, I draw on the following to deliver insights about mindfulness specific to caregivers:
+In this newsletter, I draw on the following to deliver essays, interviews, practices and other helpful insights specific to caregivers:

 • My work as a consultant, supporting many smart people doing good work at the intersection of mindfulness, creativity and education, including folks at Readworks, Tinkergarten, Breathe 4 Change, Global Girls Prep, and RTZ Hope.

-• My own personal experiences with caring for my family, including battling infertility and endometriosis, surviving perinatal loss and coaching perinatal loss groups, and parenting a child with special needs.
+• My personal experiences with caring for others while caring for myself, including supporting a sibling through cancer, battling infertility and endometriosis, surviving perinatal loss and coaching perinatal loss groups post-Dobbs, and parenting a child with special needs.

 A sign on the gates of Green-Wood Cemetery, Brooklyn, NY.